TPC Indoor Positioning System

 Fast development for iPad/iPhone applications

-Configuring and managing beacons themselves should be done by the service or the software provided by the vendor.
+Configuration and management of beacons themselves should be done by the dedicated service or software provided by the vendor.

 *Specifications are subject to change without notice.